nehanavrange/LearningJava/README.md

 * Set
     * data is unique, data is unordered due to hashing
     * data is being added is not indexed
-    * basically we get the hashcode of which we added
+    * basically we get the hashCode of which we added

 **Performance of tree set slower since it takes time for sorting the data.**